MNoumanAbbasi/Web-Crawler/README.md

 # Web-Crawler
-A simple web crawler that recursively downloads complete website when given a starting URL.
+A simple web crawler or web scraping script that recursively downloads complete website when given a starting URL.

 Uses beautifulsoup library.
 Currently checked and working for static websites.